Hanapina/AnimeIndex/README.md

 # AnimeIndex
 This is a small program used to help people generate a list (in the form of a text file) and keep it organized (as for now this was built to keep the animes I've watched organized and to see what I have or not watched yet).
 I would put more functions in here but for now this is a WIP.

-Next step is to implement a working GUI for this.
+I eventually plan to implement a working GUI for this.

 If you want to create a build of the project yourself, you need to have following installed: